 If you are tighter on time it might be smarter to use Powerpoint.
-If you are presenting data, facts, and figures it will probably be easier implementing that information through Powerpoint.
+If you are presenting data, facts, and figures it will probably be easier conveying that information through Powerpoint.

-Also, PowerPoint will most likely be a client’s preferred method of delivery if they need to make any minor or last-minute changes.
-None of this may be a big deal to you, however, if you are already familiar with both PowerPoint and Prezi.
+Also, PowerPoint will most likely be a client’s preferred method of delivery if they need to make any minor or last-minute changes or need to pass it along with their company.

 At the end of the day, the simple and reliable design is most often found in the familiar design tool of Microsoft Powerpoint.
-From what I have gathered, I think it tailors closer to business presentations and for those who are more concerned with content/taking notes.
+From what we have gathered, we think it is tailored closer to business presentations and for those who are more concerned with content/taking notes.
 That being said, Prezi can be more useful for a fun, conversational presentation.
 You might very well benefit from Prezi if you want to put in the work and make your presentation stand out.
-You can imagine it being very useful for educational purposes or for story-like topics with many details that can be connected in your own way.
+It could be very useful for educational purposes or for story-like topics with many details and a more organic flow of information.

 You can use these interchangeably because it all comes down to how you are using them.
 Organize your content, create a mind map, put down all of your ideas and data before making a decision for which you would like to use that makes the most sense.
-Do your research and visit their websites to feel confident about your options.
 You can also look at potential alternatives to PowerPoint and Prezi which you might find are better suited for your work.

 We will update this periodically.
 Let us know if there are any other presentation tools you would like us to evaluate.